 This document therefore seeks to apply the positive Aberdeenshire Council analysis to the subject lands and provide further more detailed site-specific analysis and a vision as to how the land can facilitate the first phases of a strategy of southern growth for the town.
 This will help to inform the process of Plan review.

-This document should therefore be read with the separate submissions made to the Proposed Aberdeen and Aberdeenshire Local Development Plans prepared by Emac Planning LLP on behalf of Stewart Milne Homes.
+This document should therefore be read with the separate submissions made to the Proposed Aberdeen and Aberdeenshire Local Development Plans prepared by Emac Planning LLP and the submissions on the SDP MIR by Stewart Milne Homes.

 3. Context